 But for a lot of people, this can be a challenging time that manifests in an identity crisis (or, let’s be real, several).
 “Relationships or jobs that weren’t built on a firm foundation can fall apart,” says Sitham.
 “We reap the not-so-pleasant results of lifestyle choices—partying too much, making bad choices in love, or not being committed to our work.”

 Sounds familiar?
 Fortunately, Sitham says there are things you can do to minimize the fallout and emerge into your 30s feeling more powerful than ever.
 And remember: If you can survive Mercury retrograde every few months, you can get through this once every 30 years.

 Keep reading for more advice on how to handle your Saturn return.

-The first thing that helps ease the pain of this planetary upheaval is simply understanding what you’re up against.
+Prepare to buckle down: The first thing that helps ease the pain of this planetary upheaval is simply understanding what you’re up against.